10 Best Electric Car Brands

 The range of 380 km, according to the WLTP standard, is the same as the previous model.

-On account of the design, the novelties are more modern and minimalist.
-The headlights have dimmed and are more discreet.
+The novelties are more modern and minimalistic because of their design.
+The headlights have been dimmed and are more discreet.

 The daytime running lights are boomerang-shaped, and the conventional headlights are just below, surrounded by a black frame.